crossecore/ecore-csharp/README.md

 With the aid of an OCL Compiler, OCL expressions are translated to equivalent expressions of the target programming language.
 CrossEcore’s APIs can be used across platforms almost consistently.

+This package implements the Ecore and OCL API in C#.
+You need this package (1) when you have generated C# code from your own custom Ecore model as it depends on this package or (2) when you want to create Ecore models programmatically.

+Java developers that are familiar with the Eclipse Modeling Framework will note that this package corresponds to the original Java package org.eclipse.emf.ecore.

 ## Features
 ### Persistence
 ```csharp